RWilko31/Whammy-MIDI-Controller-V2-Public/README.md

 # Whammy-MIDI-Controller-V2.3 (Public)
 A programmable controller for the Digitech whammy using Arduino with a touchscreen interface

-The code for this project is being kept private but can be shown by request.
+The files for this project are being kept private but can be shown by request.
 Email: robert.wilkinson1@tiscali.co.uk

 ## Updates: